zwilson14/Atari_Breakout-SAMD21_32bit_ARM/README.md

 # ENGE320-Program10
-Atari Breakout by Zach Wilson on 12/6/2016 for ENGE320 I only added the relevant .c and .h files for this project
+Atari Breakout by Zach Wilson on 12/6/2016 for ENGE320\
+I only added the relevant .c and .h files for this project\

+The picture I took is a freeze frame from a video of the game in "auto-play" mode, where the paddle is predicting the next loaction of the ball and moving towards it.
+The ball looks strange only because it is in the process of being re-drawn (Where the prior position pixels of the ball would be erased).

 # Program information and Objectives below: